ScienceWebProjects/fragor-portfolio/README.md

 ### Home page

-After logging in, each user sees 3 buttons for subpages, only the administrator sees 4.
-The first two subpages are used to view, edit and add devices and materials.
-The settings subpage allows you to change your username, password or e-mail.
-The last page available only to the administrator allows you to change user permissions or remove them.
+After logging in, each user sees 3 buttons for subpages, only the administrator or changer user sees 4 whereas owners sees 6.
+The first two subpages are used to view, edit and add printers and materials.
+The settings subpage allows to change username, password or e-mail.
+Fourth page is available to administrator and changer user.
+They can add, edit or remove measurement devices.
+The last page visible for users available only to the administrator allows to change user permissions or remove them.
+Additionally, owners can manage users in given companies, as well as the companies themselves.
+The last, sixth subpage allows for this.

 <p align="center">
   <img src="/files/home.png" alt="Home page" width="300" height="600">